 [Others have argued along similar lines.
 There is much more on this in Part Two.]

-If DM-fans can point to the class origin of their opponents in order to account for the ideas that they are capable of forming or accepting, they can hardly object if the same is done to them and their ideas.
+If Dialectical Marxists can point to the class origin of their opponents in order to account for the ideas that they are capable of forming, or accepting, they can hardly object if the same is done to them and their ideas.

-The fact is that the vast majority of all avowed Marxists -- from Leninists to Trotskyists, Maoists to Stalinists, Libertarian Communists and anti-Leninist Marxists to non-Orthodox Trotskyists -- share broadly the same dialectical doctrines, imported from that ruling-class hack, Hegel (upside down or 'the right way up')' this provides powerful prima facie evidence that Marx was indeed right: "social being" has indeed determined the collective philosophical 'consciousness' of many generations of Dialectical Marxists.
+The vast majority of Marxists -- from Leninists to Trotskyists, Maoists to Stalinists, Libertarian Communists and anti-Leninist Marxists to non-Orthodox Trotskyists -- share broadly the same dialectical doctrines, imported from that ruling-class hack, Hegel (upside down or 'the right way up').
+This provides powerful prima facie evidence that Marx was indeed right: "social being" has indeed determined the collective philosophical 'consciousness' of generations of Dialectical Marxists.

 DM: A Deep Mystery -- Even To Marxists

-It could be objected to the above that while many scientific theories lie way beyond the grasp of the majority -- given the poor education they receive in class society -- that doesn't automatically brand them inimical to their interests.
+It could be objected to the above that while many scientific theories lie way beyond the grasp of the majority -- given the poor education they receive in class society -- that doesn't automatically brand those ideas inimical to their interests.
 Much of modern science transcends ordinary experience.
 Since this presents no problems for science, it can't do so for DM.
-That being the case, the fact that workers do not understand dialectics (that is, if they don't) doesn't itself imply that it represents or expresses boss-class interests.
+That being the case, the fact that workers don't understand dialectics (that is, if they don't) doesn't itself imply that it represents or expresses boss-class interests.